Lee Marvin as Maj. John Reisman, taciturn and independent U.S. Army officer

 Despite the implications of his cap, he still properly wears his gold oak leaf Major insignia on the left side.

-Reisman wears his pistol on a khaki (probably “OD9”) cotton M-1936 pistol belt with two rows of grommets, a modification of the original M-1912 belt developed when the U.S. Army adopted the 1911 pistol.
-The M-1936 was updated with a more secure brass hook-and-closure and remained in use after World War II, although the material was changed from cotton to nylon during the Vietnam War.
+Reisman wears his pistol on a khaki (probably “OD9”) cotton web M-1936 pistol belt with three rows of grommets, a modification of the original M-1912 belt developed when the U.S. Army adopted the 1911 pistol.
+The M-1936 was updated with a more secure brass hook closure and remained in use after World War II, although the material was changed from cotton to nylon during the Vietnam War.
 The pistol belt was originally intended for officers, tanker crews, or other non-riflemen.
-Although his belt could carry additional objects like a canteen, Major Reisman only clips his pistol holster and magazine pouch to it.
+Although his belt could carry additional objects like a canteen, Major Reisman only clips his pistol holster and double magazine pouch to it.

 The brown leather holster (designated “Holster, .45 Automatic, M-1916”) for his M1911A1 pistol attaches with a hook fastener to the right side while a large snap fastener on the left side mates with a snap on the khaki canvas double magazine pouch (“Pocket, Magazine, Web, M-1923”) that slips over the pistol belt with a rear webbed loop.